Terms and Conditions for Exhibition and Participation inCOSMETICA + akzente Trade Shows, COSMETICA

 § 19 Changes after the Signing of the Contract

-(1) Unforeseen events, which make it impossible to hold the trade show/exhibition as planned and which are not the organizer’s responsibility, shall entitle the organizer:
+(1) Unforeseen events, which make it impossible to hold the trade show/event as planned and which are not the organizer’s responsibility, shall entitle the organizer:

-a) to cancel the trade show/exhibition before it opens;
+a) to cancel the trade show/event before it opens;

-b) to postpone the trade show/exhibition; exhibitors who prove that this results in an overlap with another trade show/exhibition already scheduled by them can rescind the contract;
+b) to postpone the trade show/event; exhibitors/sponsors who prove that this results in an overlap with another ttrade show/event already scheduled by them can rescind the contract;

-c) to shorten or terminate the trade show/exhibition; the exhibitor cannot demand to be released from the contract, however, the rent for the stand will be reduced proportionately;
+c) to shorten or terminate the trade show/event; the exhibitor/sponsors cannot demand to be released from the contract, however, the rent for the stand will be reduced proportionately;

-d) to rescind the exhibition contract before the start of the trade show/exhibition; in this case, any payments already made under the exhibition contract shall be refunded to the exhibitor; or
+d) to rescind the exhibition/sponsor contract before the start of the trade show/event; in this case, any payments already made under the exhibition /sponsor contract shall be refunded to the exhibitor/sponsor; or

 e) to allot a different stand space than originally allotted to the exhibitor in accordance with § 7 (2).